 - Tuesday, December 20, 2011: T.O.
 Snob’s Music.
 All Things Forgotten is the debut full length album from Hamilton, ON quintet Ophelia Syndrome, a band who take their name from a popular a condition where you fall in love with a mad Danish prince and then drown ‘accidentally’.
 The record, fully funded by fans, combines traditional rock and jazz foundations and layers cello, lap steel guitar, keyboards and more over top.
 Add in gorgeous vocals and you have a warm sound that is both dynamic and lush.
 I wish I had heard it a little sooner.
 If I had it may very well have squeaked into my Best Canadian Albums of 2011 list.

+- From Sellaband: Ophelia Syndrome reaches their target on Sellaband.
+Posted on November 19, 2010 19:06.
 Just on time before the weekend – congratulations to Ophelia Syndrome for reaching the target!
 With 11.900€ they are the 59th band on SellaBand to reach the goal and we are very excited about what the results will be of teaming up with Michael Chambers of Catherine North Studios, where they also recorded their debut EP “Shades of Grey” in October of 2008.
-So we whish all the best for the upcoming periode and are looking forward to hold your album in our hands.https://www.sellaband.com/en/news/229-congratulations-ophelia-syndrome.
+So we wish all the best for the upcoming period and are looking forward to hold your album in our hands.https://www.sellaband.com/en/news/229-congratulations-ophelia-syndrome.
 To view their successful project, click here.

-- OS and “Beautiful Doll” won TalentCast Song of the week for the week ending on March 5th, 2011.
-Click here to view the charts.
+- “Beautiful Doll” won TalentCast Song of the week for the week ending on March 5th, 2011.

-- OS and “Stop” won the TalentCast song of the week again for the week ending on March 13th, 2010.
-Click here to view the charts.
+- “Stop” won the TalentCast song of the week again for the week ending on March 13th, 2010.

-- OS and “Beautiful Doll” won the TalentCast song of the week for the week ending on Dec.
+- “Beautiful Doll” won the TalentCast song of the week for the week ending on Dec.
 26th, 2009.
-Click here to view the charts.

-- Ophelia Syndrome’s Shades of Grey on C101 Top 30 from the week of August 17 to September 8th.
-For the complete chart listings, pleasevisit: Earshot-online, and the C101 page.
+- Ophelia Syndrome’s Shades of Grey on C101 Top 30 from the week of August 17 to September 8th 2009.
+For the complete chart listings, please visit: Earshot-online, and the C101 page.